This book is so good I don’t know where to start. Just read it. (There’s an introductory 20% discount on the e-book below.)

 You can read the prolog free on the book’s website.

 Purchase the book (color or b/w or e-book) on Lucien’s site.
-The e-book offers instant delivery and color illustrations, and on that site, coupon code S4PM gets you 20% off through August 31, 2018).
+The e-book offers instant delivery and color illustrations.
+Or buy it on Amazon: Kindle, b/w, and color edition (with much better illustrations).

 * non potes hinc illuc: Latin for “you can’t get there from here.”
 It’s the punchline of an old joke (not really a neurological condition), but it’s a belief I keep hearing in health(care) discussions!
 Think I’m kidding?
 Read its origin – it’s practically verbatim from health(care).
 In that post, replace stranger and locals with visionary and experts: